tfausak/tfausak.github.io/_posts/2014-04-28-cloning-2048-in-haskell.md

 {% endhighlight %}

 By convention, we'll consider it to be row-major.
 That means the lines represent rows.
-Therefore the top left tile is the first element in the first line.
+Therefore the bottom left tile is the first element in the last line.

 ## Logic